stackhpc/reductionist-rs/docs/deployment.md

 Note, this is the default.

-Create a `certs` directory under the home directory of the non-privileged deployment user.
+Create a `certs` directory under the home directory of the non-privileged deployment user, this will be done automatically and the following files will be added if Step is deployed.
-Ensure the following files are added to the this directory:
+If using third party certificates the following files must be added manually using the file names shown:

 | Filename    | Description |
 | -------- | ------- |